SOAR Student Support Services — Health Sciences

 While SOAR TRIO is a new TRIO program, the College's Student Resource Center and its staff have been around for a while and love working holistically with students.
 The current SOAR TRIO director, Juan Carlos Gonzalez, brings more than 18 years of experience into his role.
-Taryn Wong is the academic coordinator and is a graduate of the Counseling Graduate program at SF State.
 The program Tutoring Office is located in HSS 222 and the Advising Office in HSS 338.

 About TRIO and SOAR SSS-HS

 TRIO programs are the result of two acts of legislation that are an important part of American history: the Economic Opportunity Act of 1964, known as the War on Poverty statute, and the Higher Education Act of 1965, which asserted a national commitment to providing educational opportunity for all Americans regardless of race, ethnicity or economic circumstance.
 In support of this commitment, Congress established a series of programs to help low-income Americans enter college, graduate and move on to participate more fully in America’s economic and social life.
 SOAR SSS-HS is funded through the U.S. Department of Education.